CodeYourFuture/syllabus-archive/others/deployment/1-for-html-module/workshop-1-basic-automatic-deployment-with-netlify.md

 # Workshop 1: Basic Automatic Project Deployment using Netlify

+# What's this?

+todo

+# Who's it for?

+It's for students in the HTML/CSS module.

+It's intended students attend the workshop session and follow along with this document.

+However, you will probably manage to follow this document without a teacher.

 # Workshop goals:

 - After this first 20minute workshop, students should be able to...